StefanoAllesina/QuEST_workshop/docs/index.md

     mentioned in the first papers of these philosophical transactions*](https://royalsocietypublishing.org/doi/10.1098/rstl.1665.0015)
     ).
-  - From 1753 papers for *PTRS* were read by a fellow at a Society meeting, and considered by a Committee on Papers: *“There were four possible verdicts: a paper might be printed, rejected, consideration of it deferred to a future meeting, or referred to someone more expert – in which case the Committee could call upon an ordinary member of the Society, who would sit in on the relevant meeting and vote not just on the specific paper he’d been called to give an opinion on but on all papers considered at that meeting.
-(This was not very widely applied, but it is the first instance of provision for peer review being written into the statutes of the Society).”*
+  - Starting in 1753, papers for *PTRS* were read by a fellow at a Society meeting, and considered by a Committee on Papers: *“There were four possible verdicts: a paper might be printed, rejected, consideration of it deferred to a future meeting, or referred to someone more expert – in which case the Committee could call upon an ordinary member of the Society, who would sit in on the relevant meeting and vote not just on the specific paper he’d been called to give an opinion on but on all papers considered at that meeting.
-    (from
+    (This was not very widely applied, but it is the first instance of provision for peer review being written into the statutes of the Society).”* (from
     [here](https://royalsociety.org/blog/2015/03/philosophical-transactions-the-early-years/)).
-  - Books continued to dominate until 19th century, with physical sciences transitioning to journal-dominated.
+  - Books continued to dominate until 19th century, with physical sciences being the first to transition to journal-dominated.
   - External, anyonymous reviews started sometimes in the 19th century, but became customary much later.
   - Einstein, who had submitted to *Physical Reviews* in 1935: *“We